Plonecakes/mod_sharker/ReadMe.txt

 exist.
 Size is always required, it is the amount of bytes to insert.
 If you omit the "or" and a default value, the entry in options will be required of the user.
 In the map form, you may enter a list of value mappings.
 The values here are in decimal.
+However you may use a hexadecimal byte sequence with a preceding x.
 The format is one of:
   {1: 2, 3: 4}
   {1 = 2, 3 = 4}
+  {1: x02 00 00 00, 3: x04 00 00 00}
 Spaces are optional, of course.
 The left value is the value the user enters, and the right value is the value searched for or written.
 Offset is a value to offset by, and the ? in the format must be a method of adjustment, + or -.
 Again, this